-The University of St Andrews as a whole was voted top in the UK for student academic experience in The National Student Survey 2019 as 95% of St Andrews final year students were satisfied with the quality of the learning and teaching experience.
+The University of St Andrews as a whole was voted top in the UK for student academic experience in The National Student Survey 2020 as 92.7% of St Andrews final-year students gave the University top marks for the quality of the learning and teaching experience.

-The University has secured a TEF Gold Award for the quality of teaching and the undergraduate experience.
+The University has secured a TEF Gold award for the quality of teaching and the undergraduate experience.

 At St Andrews, the compulsory modules in first year are:

-Culture and Conflict: An Introduction to Nineteenth- and Twentieth-Century Literature: introduces a small number of texts, in prose and verse, from the 19th and 20th centuries.
+- Culture and Conflict: An Introduction to Nineteenth- and Twentieth-Century Literature: introduces a small number of texts, in prose and verse, from the 19th and 20th centuries.

 At St Andrews, the compulsory modules in second year are:

-Medieval and Renaissance Texts: introduces early forms of English language and literature, using specially edited texts from Old English, Middle English and Older Scots.
+- Medieval and Renaissance Texts: introduces early forms of English language and literature, using specially edited texts from Old English, Middle English and Older Scots.

-Drama: Reading and Performance: introduces a number of representative plays from the Renaissance period and from the 20th century.
+- Drama: Reading and Performance: introduces a number of representative plays from the Renaissance period and from the 20th century.
 Emphasis is placed upon the context in which these plays were first created and those in which they are now received.